saimayunus925/questscribe/README.md

 ### 1. Introduction

 #### 1.1 Purpose
-State the purpose of this document and provide an overview of the software to be developed.
+*State the purpose of this document and provide an overview of the software to be developed.*
+  The purpose of this document is to be a comprehensive overview of the requirements of this project.
+The software to be developed is a text-based command-line adventure game, written in C++.
+The game is to have complex memorable characters and a realistic yet exciting storyline.
+The software will have C++ classes for characters, combat moves, character personalities, items, and more.
+The game will have a "choose your own adventure" element, where users' choices within the game will change the story, allowing more replay value.

 #### 1.2 Scope
 Define the scope of the project, including the features and functionalities that are within and outside the project's boundaries.